IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/aws-self-managed.md

 - `AWS_ACCESS_KEY_ID`: This is the AWS Access Key you retrieved above, often this is something like `AK1A2VLMPQWBJJQGD6GV`
 - `AWS_SECRET_ACCESS_KEY`: The secret associated with your AWS Access Key, also retrieved above
 - `AWS_SESSION_TOKEN`: The session token that will grant temporary elevated permissions
-- `CP_ENTITLEMENT_KEY`: This is the entitlement key you acquired as per the instructions above, this is a 80+ character string

 !!! warning
     If your `AWS_SESSION_TOKEN` is expires while the deployer is still running, the deployer may end abnormally.
 In such case, you can just issue new temporary credentials (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`) and restart the deployer.
 Alternatively, you can update the 3 vault secrets, respectively `aws-access-key`, `aws-secret-access-key` and `aws-session-token` with new values as they are re-retrieved by the deployer on a regular basis.

-## Create the secrets needed for self-managed OpenShift cluster
+### Create the secrets needed for self-managed OpenShift cluster

 You need to store the below credentials in the vault so that the deployer has access to them when installing self-managed OpenShift cluster on AWS.